Policies

 • information about your dependants and emergency contacts;

-• information about your criminal record (if required for your role);
+• information about your criminal record, as required for your role;

-• details of your working hours, attendance at work, periods of leave taken by you and the reasons for the leave;
+• details of your working hours/pattern, attendance at work, periods of leave taken by you and the reasons for the leave;

-• assessments of your performance and details of training you have participated in;
+• assessments of your performance, including as part of the staff reward and recognition portfolio, and details of training you have participated in;

 The organisation collects this information in a variety of ways.
-For example, data is collected through application forms or CVs; obtained from your passport or other identity documents; from forms completed by you at the start of or during employment; from correspondence with you; or through interviews, meetings or other assessments.
+For example, data is collected through application forms or CVs, obtained from your passport or other identity documents, from forms completed by you at the start of/during employment (including digitally, through Employee Self-Service and PDDManager for example), from correspondence with you, or through interviews, meetings or other assessments.

-In some cases, the organisation collects personal data about you from third parties, such as references supplied by former employers, information from employment background check providers and information from criminal records checks permitted by law.
+In some cases, the organisation collects personal data about you from third parties, such as references supplied by former employers, information from employment background check providers, information from criminal records checks permitted by law, and HESA IDs.

-Data is stored in a range of different places, including in your personnel file, in the organisation's HR management systems and in other IT systems (including the organisation's email system).
+Data is stored in a range of different places, including in your staff file, the organisation's HR management systems, and in other digital applications (including the organisation's email system).

 Why are you collecting my data?

-The University holds information about members of staff in order to manage staff recruitment, probation, development, safety, reward, discipline and other functions such as security, equal opportunities and welfare.
+The University holds information about members of staff to manage staff recruitment, induction, probation, development, safety, reward, discipline and other functions, such as security, welfare, and advancement of equity, diversity and inclusion.

-In some cases, the organisation needs to process data to ensure that it is complying with its legal obligations.
-For certain positions, it is necessary to carry out criminal records checks to ensure that individuals are permitted to undertake the role in question.
+In some cases, the organisation needs to process data to ensure it is complying with its legal obligations.
+For certain positions, it is necessary to carry out criminal records checks to ensure that individuals are permitted to undertake a specific role.

-Some special categories of personal data, such as information about gender, health or medical conditions, is processed to carry out legal obligations (such as those in relation to employees with disabilities and for health and safety purposes).
-With your consent this information may also be shared with Occupational Health to ensure that the organisation can help support you with your absence or facilitate your return to work.
+Some special categories of personal data, such as information about gender, health, or medical conditions, is processed to carry out legal obligations (such as those in relation to pension entitlements, or health and safety purposes).
+Some of this information, with your consent, may also be shared with Occupational Health, to ensure the organisation can help support you with a period of absence, or facilitate your return to work.

 How will you use this data?

-The University processes staff personal data in order to:
+Some examples of how the University processes staff personal data include:

-• Publish online staff directories of basic contact details
+• Publishing on-line staff directories of basic contact details;

-• For academic staff only, record the individual's research activities in the research tool IRIS
+• For academic staff only, recording the individual's research activities in the research tool, IRIS.

 What is the legal basis for processing the data?

-The legal basis for processing personal data is the employment contract between the University and the individual, and where necessary where processing is necessary for compliance with the University’s legal obligations.
+The legal basis for processing personal data is the contract between the University and the individual and, where necessary, if processing is necessary for compliance with the University’s statutory and policy obligations.

-Where special category data is processed the legal basis is where it is necessary for the purposes of compliance with the University’s legal obligations such as equal opportunities monitoring, and where processing is necessary for the purpose of occupation medicine, or the assessment of the working capacity of the employee.
+Where special category data is processed, the legal basis is where it is necessary for the purposes of compliance with the University’s legal obligations such as monitoring for matters of equity, diversity, and inclusion, and where processing is necessary for the purpose of occupational medicine, or the assessment of the working capacity of the employee.

 If you are sharing my data with others, who are you sharing it with?

-Information is passed between various sections of the University for operational reasons (for example, the HR Division notifies changes of personnel to the Library, IT Services and other units on a ‘need to know’ basis).
+Information transits between various sections of the University for operational reasons (for example, the HR Division notifies changes in staff (starters and leavers) to Digital Services, the Library, and other areas, on a ‘need to know’ basis).

-Information may be disclosed to external agencies to which the University has obligations such as:
+Some information may be disclosed to external agencies to which the University has obligations to/agreements with, such as:

-Information may be shared outside of the UK for selected staff with roles based outside of the UK.
+Information may be shared outside of the UK for selected staff with roles exceptionally based outside of the UK, or where the circumstances require this (eg a referee based overseas).

 How long will you process the data for?